[Home ] [Archive]

 Department of Endodontics, Faculty of Dentistry, Isf.c, Islamic Azad University, Isfahan, Iran

-Background: Root resorption of maxillary incisors due to impacted canines is a relatively common occurrence.
-However, the diagnosis of this condition can vary depending on the imaging techniques used.
-The purpose of this study was to determine the prevalence of resorption in maxillary incisors adjacent to impacted canines and to evaluate the impact of orthodontic canine alignment on this resorption following treatment.
+Background: Root resorption of maxillary incisors caused by impacted canines is fairly common.
+However, its detection depends on the imaging method used.
+This study assessed the prevalence of root resorption in maxillary incisors adjacent to impacted canines and investigate orthodontic canines' alignment on this resorption after treatment.

 Materials and methods: This retrospective observational analytical study examined 31 impacted canines requiring traction treatment.
-The classification of canine impactions was based on the system proposed by Ericson and Kurol using cone-beam computed tomography (CBCT).
+The classification of canine impactions was based on the system proposed by Ericson and Kurol using Cone-Beam Computed Tomography.
 The study analyzed root resorption in the central and lateral incisors adjacent to the impacted canines, as observed in the final panoramic after treatment.
-Data were analyzed in SPSS version 26, with binomial and Fisher's exact tests (α=0.05).
+Data were analyzed in SPSS version 26, with binomial and Fisher's exact tests, (α=0.05).

-Results: 16.1% of the samples were male and 83.9% were female.
-29% of impacted canines were located buccally and 71% palatally.
-The complexity of treatment of studied teeth was reported as low in 54.8% and high in 45.2% of cases.
+Results: 29% of impacted canines were located buccally and 71% palatally.
+The complexity of treatment of studied teeth was reported low in 54.8% and high in 45.2% of cases.
 No significant difference was seen in pre-treatment root resorption between buccally and palatally positioned canines (p = 0.145).
 Similarly, post-treatment root resorption rates in maxillary central and lateral incisors were comparable between low and high-complexity canine impaction groups, with no statistically significant difference. (p = 0.573 and p = 0.412 respectively).
 Overall, the prevalence of root resorption was consistent across groups and conditions.

 Type of Study: Research | Subject: Oral Medicine